-Finding a new place to swim near you for a lazy afternoon dip might be one of the greatest pleasures mankind can ever experience.
+Finding a new place to swim near you for a lazy afternoon dip might be one of the greatest pleasures mankind can experience.
 This list of the best wild swimming spots near Sydney just made that mission a hell of a lot easier!

 It’s actually a common question that has a simple answer… YES!
 Wild swimming is legal.